Child Mind Institute Anxiety and Mood Disorders Center

 Further information on specific treatment approaches can be found here

-Anxiety and Mood Disorders Faculty
+Anxiety Disorders Faculty

 Jerry Bubrick, PhD is the Senior Director of the Anxiety and Mood Disorders Center.
 He is a nationally renowned cognitive and behavioral psychologist who specializes in the treatment of obsessive-compulsive disorder (OCD).
 He is widely recognized for developing one of the world's most intensive pediatric programs for OCD, and over the past decade he has been a pioneer in CBT treatment of children and teens with OCD and related anxiety disorders.
 A dedicated advocate for children and their families, Dr. Bubrick is a significant public voice educating parents and teachers about the fear at the roots of anxiety, and how it's effectively treated.